CorEnergy (CORR) Dips More Than Broader Markets: What You Should Know

-CorEnergy will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect CorEnergy to post earnings of $0.41 per share.
-This would mark year-over-year growth of 392.86%.
+Wall Street will be looking for positivity from CorEnergy as it approaches its next earnings report date.
+The company is expected to report EPS of $0.41, up 392.86% from the prior-year quarter.

 Investors should also note any recent changes to analyst estimates for CorEnergy.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-CorEnergy is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+CorEnergy is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that CorEnergy has a Forward P/E ratio of 1.05 right now.
-This represents a discount compared to its industry's average Forward P/E of 12.39.
+Valuation is also important, so investors should note that CorEnergy has a Forward P/E ratio of 0.97 right now.
+Its industry sports an average Forward P/E of 11.95, so we one might conclude that CorEnergy is trading at a discount comparatively.

 To follow CORR in the coming trading sessions, be sure to utilize Zacks.com.